BryanAnderson2019/se-bryan-app-deployment-guide/mongodb-deployment-guide.md

 # restart mongo
 sudo service mongod restart
 ```
 This script will be used for starting up a mongodb database in the instance.
-You can now close nano by pressing **ctrl x**, it will prompet you if you want to save, **type: y then hit enter**.
+You can now close nano by pressing **Ctrl X**, it will prompet you if you want to save, **type: y then hit enter**.
 If you want, you can use `ls` to see the file, and `cat deploy-mongodb.sh` to ensure yourself that it worked.
 We now need to make it runnable, so type in `sudo chmod +x deploy-mongodb.sh` then `./deploy-mongodb.sh` to run the script.